circuitdao/docs/docs/glossary.md

 See [here](http://localhost:3000/technical-manual/design-decisions#condition-prefixes-and-filtering) for details.

-**Protocol deployment.** Refers the creation of the eve coins of Statutes, Announcer Registry and Oracle.
+**Protocol deployment.** Refers to the creation of the eve coins of Statutes, Announcer Registry and Oracle.

 **Protocol prefix.** The 3-byte string ```CRT``` used to identify protocol conditions.

 **Puzzle.** A curried mod whose treehash is being used as the puzzle hash of a coin.
 More info [here](https://chialisp.com/chialisp-first-smart-coin/).
+Also used as a synonym for puzzle mod and mod.

 **Puzzle mod.** A puzzle with all mutable args, immutable args and MOD_HASH [uncurried](https://chialisp.com/chialisp-currying).